-Amiga Engineering Pty is celebrating it’s 30th year this year in 2018.
-Established in 1988, Amiga Engineering has grown from a small CNC machine shop, to a full blown facility with new Metal Additive Manufacturing Laboratory.
+Amiga Engineering Pty celebrated it’s 30th year in 2018.
+Established in 1988, Amiga Engineering has grown from a small CNC machine shop, to a full blown versatile facility with new Metal Additive Manufacturing Laboratory.

-The company started as a pipe fitting and flange machine shop, and later grew to acquire two more business’ “Bradley Technologies Group” – a precision machining company and “Genat and Wood” an inline helical industrial gearbox brand.
+The company started as a pipe fitting and flange machine shop, and later grew to acquire two more business’ “Bradley Technologies Group” – a precision machining company and “Genat and Wood” the only Australian Made inline helical industrial gearbox brand.
 Amiga Engineering whole heartedly support Australian manufacturing, as the company is also a an SME and proudly an Australian company.

-30 years in Australian Manufacturing and still alive and pumping is a massive accomplishment in the economy today, and Amiga Engineering Pty Ltd is welcoming new technology into our country, and look forward to providing new available services to new and existing customers – as well as research and development for other industries excited by this technology.
+31+ years in Australian Manufacturing and still pumping is a massive accomplishment in the economy today, and Amiga Engineering Pty Ltd is welcoming new technology into our country; looking forward to providing a broader service and capability to new and existing customers – as well as research and development for other industries excited by this technology.